Tonio31/Kpler-technical-challenge/README.md

 Logs: I put DEBUG logs everywhere but in a real application, we would differentiate "normal" logs from "Debug" logs

 #### Unit test
-I did not do any unit test for lack of time but there should be
+I did not do any unit test for lack of time but there should be some

 ### Client